2007 Miami Hurricanes football team: Game summaries

+Marshall

 The Hurricanes defeated Marshall in Randy Shannon's debut game, which was also the first between of the two teams.

 The running backs provided the majority of the Hurricanes' offense, as sophomore Javarris James and true freshman Graig Cooper combined for 215 yards on the ground with James scoring two touchdowns.
 Starting quarterback Kirby Freeman completed only 9 of 21 passes for 86 yards, but was praised by Shannon for "controlling the game."
 Wide receiver Sam Shields sat out of the game for violating team rules.

 Defensively, the Hurricanes made four interceptions, six sacks, and held Marshall to 51 rushing yards.

 Following the game, James said, "We started off this year with a bang and hopefully we can continue."